shakes76/PatternAnalysis-2024/recognition/VQVAE_Ewan_Stanich/README.md

 The hyperparameters are specified at the top of the [`train.py`](train.py) file; these have been carefully chosen to best fit this model and dataset, so it is not recommended to make any changes.
 However, if you wish to implement it for a new dataset, you may change them as you wish; they can easily be interpreted by their names.

+The original paper for VQVAEs makes mention of many hyperparameters used in its implementation, all of which were originally copied into this project to assess how well they worked in this scenario.
+These included the learning rate, batch size, and details for the layers of the implemented neural networks.
+These hyperparameters did not provide satisfactory results and were used as a starting point.
+The hyperparameters were carefully modified to produce better results with the most notable changes being the learning rate from 2e-4 to 3e-4, the batch size from 128 to 16, and the number of residual layers from 2 to 5.
+The paper also put an emphasis on using a beta value of 0.25 for the commitment loss, this was found to work well for this project.
+Only after the tuning of the hyperparameters was the model able to achieve a SSIM score of over 0.6.

 ## Inputs and Outputs

 ### Input